 When this is necessary the Council will ensure the proposed remuneration for such a role, or group of roles, is objectively justified.
-It will seek to do so by reference to clear and transparent evidence of relevant market comparators.
-This will be considered by the Personnel Committee who will review data as appropriate.
+This will be considered in line with the Council's policy on market rate supplements for staff remunerated at or below the equivalent to Spinal Column Point 57 within the Council's pay and grading structure and by the Personnel Committee for senior officers.

-Where an addition to normal remuneration levels is set, to address specific market conditions or a specific need, the Council will either i) time limit the variation or ii) ensure that the requirement is kept under review.
+Where an addition to normal remuneration levels is set for a senior officer, to address specific market conditions or a specific need, the Council will either i) time limit the variation or ii) ensure that the requirement is kept under review.